karmakarsubhajit/city-temp-tracker/README.md

 ```bash
 ./gradlew bootRun
 ```
 The application will start, and you can access it at http://localhost:8089.
+The scheduler will download temperature and related data of 100 cities and index it using elasticsearch.

+### 6. API Endpoints